Taking the Kids To Chicago’s Top Attractions

 My experience is that kids love observation decks.
 For about ten minutes.
 Then they will ask you how long you can look at buildings for and strongly suggest leaving.
 Tweens and teens will be in selfie heaven her.

 Just tell younger kids to be patient while you take in the skyline and the lake, get oriented and take some candid family photos on the glass-enclosed ledges.

 The newly renovated entrance has glass walls, interactive screens and a short movie that offer facts and trivia about the Willis tower and Chicago pop culture and history.
 It’s mildly entertaining and helps to pass the time if lines are long.

 Note: If you’re scared to step out onto the glass-bottomed viewing decks, take a photo in front of a green screen on your way out (right).
 No one will know the difference!

-*CityPass offers a passbook for Chicago that includes entry to these attractions as well as the 360 Chicago Observation Deck.
-Shedd admission includes one movie, MSI includes an add-on and motion simulator ride, and the Field Museum and Aquarium are all-access.
-It includes discounted admission and skip-the-line access at all venues.
+*CityPass offers a passbook for Chicago that includes ski-the-line entry to these attractions as well as the 360 Chicago Observation Deck for 51% less.

 Pin it for later!